The Shady Side Of Kamala Harris

 Kamala Harris' rise was 'ruthless'

-Kamala Harris graduated from University of California Hastings College of the Law in 1989.
-The future vice president took her first job as a deputy district attorney in Oakland, Calif. in 1990, serving until 1998, according to the Biographical Directory of the United States Congress.
+Kamala Harris graduated from University of California's Hastings College of the Law in 1989.
+The future vice president took her first job as a deputy district attorney in Oakland, California in 1990, serving until 1998.

-Education and entry-level jobs are all well and good, but Harris' career may have started in earnest when she met the powerful California "machine" politician and San Francisco Mayor Willie Brown, "a notorious womanizer," in 1994, according to SF Weekly.
+Education and entry-level jobs are all well and good, but Harris' career may have started in earnest when she met the powerful California politician and San Francisco Mayor Willie Brown — who The Nation described as "a notorious womanizer" — in 1994.
 Harris was 29, Brown 60 and married — but supposedly separated.
 He was everything in bay-area power politics and the two started a romantic affair.
-Brown was also allegedly corrupt, his office under investigation by the FBI.
-Harris eventually dumped her aged lover, but when she ran for District Attorney in 2003, Brown put his weight behind her anyway.
-Harris won, but "critics — including her opponents — were bemoaning cronyism at City Hall," per Politico
+Harris and Brown eventually split, but when she ran for district attorney in 2003, Brown put his weight behind her anyway.
+Harris won, but "critics — including her opponents — were bemoaning cronyism at City Hall," per Politico.

-Once in office, Harris threw her former lover under the bus, calling the allegedly corrupt Brown an "albatross hanging around [her] neck," via SF Weekly.
+Once in office, Harris threw her former lover under the bus, calling the allegedly corrupt Brown — he was being investigated by the FBI — an "albatross hanging around [her] neck" to SF Weekly (via Herald-Mail Media).
 The ambitious young politician declared her benefactor all but dead: "His career is over; I will be alive and kicking for the next 40 years.
 I do not owe him a thing."
 Politico has thusly branded Harris "ruthless."
-In 2020, the perhaps jilted Brown gave Harris some odd advice via his piece for the San Francisco Chronicle: "say no to [the] vice presidency."
+In 2020, Brown gave Harris some odd advice via his piece for the San Francisco Chronicle: "Say no to [the] vice presidency."

 Did Kamala Harris plagiarize MLK?

-However, observers have pointed out a remarkable similarity to a story that Martin Luther King Jr. told Playboy during the civil rights era.
-"I will never forget a moment in Birmingham when a white policeman accosted a little Negro girl, seven or eight years old, who was walking in a demonstration with her mother," King told the mag in 1965 (via Alex Haley). "'What do you want?' the policeman asked her gruffly, and the little girl looked at him straight in the eye and answered, 'Fee-dom.'"
+However, observers have pointed out a remarkable similarity to a story that Martin Luther King Jr. told Playboy (via LBC) during the Civil Rights era.
+"I will never forget a moment in Birmingham when a white policeman accosted a little Negro girl, 7 or 8 years old, who was walking in a demonstration with her mother," King told the magazine in 1965. "'What do you want?' the policeman asked her gruffly, and the little girl looked at him straight in the eye and answered, 'Fee-dom.'"

 While the similarities in the stories can't be ignored, online debunking site Snopes remains undecided on wither it's outright plagiarism, citing how "[Harris] claims to have no direct recollection of the moment," but rather, has simply repeated a story told to her by her mother.